 Follow these steps to test your assistant:

-- In the case of a multiple intent model, you can select the intent against with you want to test the utterance.
+- In the case of a multiple intent model, you can select the Intent Model against with you want to test the utterance.
 The ML Engine will detect the intents only from the selected model.

 - The result appears with a single, multiple, or no matching intents

 Types of Test Results

 When you test a user utterance against a bot, the NLP engine tries to find the bot tasks that match the intent.
 The NLP engine uses a hybrid approach using Machine Learning, Fundamental Meaning, and Knowledge Graph (if the bot has one) models to score the matching intents on relevance.
 The model classifies user utterances as either being Possible Matches or Definitive Matches.

 Definitive Matches get high confidence scores and are assumed to be perfect matches for the user utterance.
 In published bots, if user input matches with a single Definitive Match, the bot directly executes the task.
 If the utterances match with multiple Definitive Matches, they are sent as options for the end-user to choose one.

 On the other hand, Possible Matches are intents that score reasonably well against the user input but do not inspire enough confidence to be termed as exact matches.
 Internally the system further classifies possible matches into good and unsure matches based on their scores.
 If the end-user utterances were generating possible matches in a published bot, the bot sends these matches as “Did you mean?” suggestions for the end-user.